test1477/dfdfd/wwwwfffff.md

-The error persists because there is still a malformed entry in the `/etc/apt/sources.list.d/octopus.com.list` file.
-Specifically, the issue lies in the format of the repository line.
-Let's address this step by step.
+The issue persists because there is still a formatting error in the repository line in `/etc/apt/sources.list.d/octopus.com.list`.
+Specifically, the problem lies in the **missing space** between the URL (`https://apt.octopus.com/stable/`) and the component (`main`).

----

-### **Root Cause**
-The error `Malformed entry 1 in list file /etc/apt/sources.list.d/octopus.com.list (Component)` indicates that the repository line in the `octopus.com.list` file is not formatted correctly.
 The line:

 ```
-deb [signed-by-/etc/apt/trusted.gpg.d/octopus.gpg] https://apt.octopus.com/stable/ main
+deb [signed-by=/etc/apt/trusted.gpg.d/octopus.gpg] https://apt.octopus.com/stable/main
 ```

-has a typo: `signed-by-` should be `signed-by=` (an equals sign `=` is missing).

----

-### **Fix**
-Update the repository line to use the correct syntax:
+is incorrect because there is no space between `stable/` and `main`.
+The correct format requires a space:

 ```
 deb [signed-by=/etc/apt/trusted.gpg.d/octopus.gpg] https://apt.octopus.com/stable/ main
 ```

+---

+### **Fix**
+Update the repository line to include the required space between the URL and the component.

 ---